pji/clireader/README.rst

 To-Do
 =====
-The main features for the initial release have been completed.
+The features still needed to complete for the initial release:

+*   x Implement no-wrap mode.
+*   Implement wrap only long lines mode.
+*   x Implement wrap only paragraphs mode.
+*   Allow users to pick a mode at invocation.
+*   Allow users to change modes durring runtime.

 The following are nice to have features for future releases:

 *   Manage the flowing of text with curses better.
-*   Don't rewrap lines that are shorter than the terminal width.
 *   Implement the load command.